 Research from Curata shows that nearly three-quarters of businesses believe their content marketing is improving the quality as well as the number of leads.
 And we all know that a bird in the hand is worth two in the bush.

-If your content is crafted in a way that satisfies searcher intent (so it answers the question they initially asked) you’ll grow your domain authority.
+If your content is crafted to satisfy searcher intent (so it answers the question they initially asked), you’ll grow your domain authority.
 And that will bump you up the rankings.
 Ranking on the first page (or number one if you can) further strengthens the trust relationship between your audience and your brand.
 And that brings us back to our recurring theme – more sales.

 If no one knows about your product or service, they can’t buy it.
 But content, whether it is a blog, tweet, newsletter or something else, gets your brand and brand message out there.
 Growth Badger explains how he got 843% more traffic from a single blog post using the ‘Double Survey Technique’.

-By investing in the creation of something genuinely useful, you’ll gain trust and followers.
+By creating something genuinely useful, you’ll gain trust and followers.

-- It helps you reach new audiences, fast
+9. It helps you reach new audiences fast

 65% of consumers discover a new brand or product through an influencer at least once a week.